espocrm/documentation/docs/administration/jobs.md

 ### Cron

-Cron is easy to configure.
-It's supported by most hosting providers.
+The Cron is easy to configure, it's supported by most hosting providers.
 See how to configure cron [here](server-configuration.md#setting-up-crontab).

-In Unix systems, cron is supposed to be run not more often than once a minute.
-It's possible to overcome this limitation with the following trick.
-Add multiple lines in crontab with delays in seconds:
+In Unix systems, the cron is supposed to be run not more often than once a minute.
+It's possible to overcome this limitation by adding multiple lines in the crontab with delays:

 ```
-* * * * * /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
+* * * * * /usr/bin/php -f /path/to/espo/cron.php > /dev/null 2>&1
-* * * * * sleep 15; /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
+* * * * * sleep 15; /usr/bin/php -f /path/to/espo/cron.php > /dev/null 2>&1
-* * * * * sleep 30; /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
+* * * * * sleep 30; /usr/bin/php -f /path/to/espo/cron.php > /dev/null 2>&1
-* * * * * sleep 45; /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
+* * * * * sleep 45; /usr/bin/php -f /path/to/espo/cron.php > /dev/null 2>&1
 ```

 The command that runs cron.php may differ depending on your server environment.
-You might need to replace `/var/www/html/espocrm/` with an actual path to your instance.
+You might need to replace `/path/to/espo/` with the actual path to your instance.

 ### Daemon